sderosiaux/golb/src/pages/2016-09-07-why-it-s-important-to-log-using-slf4j/index.md

 ---
-title: Understand how to work with slf4j in Java
+title: Understanding how to work with slf4j in Java
 description: An overview of the slf4j ecosystem
 date: "2016-09-07T22:12:03.284Z"
 is_blog: true